zubrik1/kottans_frontend/README.md

 - This course became my challenge.
 Now I know that if you want to set up and run Virtual Machine, you should make sure that your computer supports this actions.
 This hack was given to me by sleepless night, when I was trying to understand what was wrong and why my VirtualBox didn't run.
 So, you shoud check up, if support for creating virtual machines is included.
 Where? in your Bios!
-- Using Bios in this task.
+ - A thing, that surprised me was using Bios in this task.

 > __3. Networking for Web Developers:__
-- This course gives me much new information.
+- This course provided me with a lot of new information.
 IP, TPI, DNS, NAT, IPv4, IPv6, etc.  It was a little hard to perceive this information in English.
 But all the lessons are good sructured and understandable on an intuitive level.
 - It's cool now to understand how the Internet works.
 - And I'm going to use this information...😈